 Importantly, nobody owns water in South Australia.
-Rather, the Natural Resources Management Act 2004 provides rights in relation to the ability of a person to access, take and use water.
+Rather, the Landscape South Australia Act 2019 provides rights in relation to the ability of a person to access, take and use water.

 This means that riparian or common law rights to take water (e.g. water rights based on land ownership or possession) that may once have existed have been changed by the legislation.

-Under the Natural Resources Management Act 2004, water licences (including volumetric licences and water access entitlements) and water allocations are personal property that can be transferred independently of land.
+Under the Act, water licences (including volumetric licences and water access entitlements) and water allocations are personal property that can be transferred independently of land.